Crisis Force

 Developer: Konami Publisher: Konami Release: 08/27/91 Genre: Shooter

-The end of a given console’s life is usually the most interesting period in terms of releases.
+The end of a given console’s life is usually the most interesting in terms of releases.
 With years of experience behind them developers tend to craft truly amazing games not thought possible on old hardware.
 One need only look at Donkey Kong Country or God of War 2 on the PS2 as examples.
 The NES had its fair share of technical marvels such as Ninja Gaiden 3 and Little Samson but they pale in comparison to some of the titles left in Japan.
 Konami’s Crisis Force, next to Tetrastar and Recca, is quite possibly one of the most technically accomplished games for the system.
 It is also one of its overall best shooters.

 Asuka and Maya are living boring lives in Japan when their shared dream unexpectedly comes true.
 In the past seven demons ravaged mankind and sunk Atlantis.
 Now they have arisen once again and plan to do the same to Tokyo.
 The pair take to the sky in their Aura Wing fighters to save the world from this threat.